bulkan/django-domande/README.md

 ```

-domande at the moment supports two question types where the answer differs.
-A text answer and
+domande at the moment supports two question types.
+A TextQuestion in which the user answers is by entering text and a
-a multichoice question.
-As domande uses django_polymorphic.
-Once you add a ManyToManyField to Question,
+a ChoiceQuestion, the answer being chosen by a set of choices.

-the admin interface will display the parent model with an additional step of choosing the which
+Once you add a ManyToManyField to Question which is the base class that the two question types inherit from, the django
-child model instance to create.
+admin interface will display the parent model with an additional step of choosing the which child model instance to create.

 Now you need to render the list of Questions in a view;